Winchester Medical College

-Winchester a secessionist stronghold
+Winchester and secessionism

 According to the Encyclopedia of Virginia, "during the [Civil] war and after, Winchester enjoyed a reputation as a secessionist stronghold."
 Support for Southern slavery was therefore also strong.
 As in other Southern cities, there were some who opposed slavery and supported the Union, but they kept their heads down and their mouths shut.
 In any visible way Winchester, including its politicians, professionals, and intellectuals, was pro-slavery.
 The Piedmont region of Virginia, including Frederick County, was where secessionist sentiment was strongest in the state.
 From the Union point of view, Winchester was "a hot bed of treason".

-Winchester was the champion of everything the North was fighting against, or put more crudely, it defended, indeed celebrated chattel slavery.
-Other Southern cities did as well.
-But of the cities in northern Virginia, those the Union troops came into most contact with, it was the enemy and it was hostile.

 Senator James M. Mason

 The most important man in Winchester in the Antebellum period was three-term Virginia Senator James M. Mason (1798–1871), owner of the estate Selma, overlooking the city.
-Mason, who "spent his long career fighting against change," represented Virginia in Congress from 1837 until he was expelled in March of 1861 for supporting the Confederacy.
+Mason, who "spent his long career fighting against change," represented Virginia in Congress from 1837 until he was expelled in March 1861 for supporting the Confederacy.
 Mason's commitment to slavery can be concluded from the fact that he wrote the Fugitive Slave Act of 1850, arguably the most hated and openly evaded federal legislation in the nation's history.
 He was the Chair of the Senate Select Committee investigating John Brown's raid and wrote its report, informally known as "the Mason report".
 He was also the Confederacy's leading diplomat, having been chairman of the Senate Foreign Relations Committee.
 In 1861 the Confederacy sent him to Europe in an unsuccessful attempt to obtain diplomatic recognition or financial help from England or France (see Trent Affair).

 Mason, the politician most identified with the "old South", was not only a white supremacist—most white Southerners and many Northerners were—, he believed that negroes were "the great curse of the country".
 Giving Blacks the vote particularly offended him; it was, he thought, the rule of the mob and the "end of the republic."
 Mason did not consider it "expedient or wise...to educate the Negro race at all, bond or free," and thought that freeing the slaves "would end...in their relapsing into utter and brutal barbarism."
 He opposed the "colonization project"—sending free blacks to Africa—as he believed, and said publicly, that they were much better off as American slaves.
 In short, Mason believed bondage was the best place for blacks.
 "Mason had a paternalistic relationship with the few slaves whom he owned, and he made the mistake of assuming that kindness and generosity were the norm for Southern slave holders."